 You may find that with the additional tax being deducted your total tax payments for the year are now in excess of $500,000.
 If that is the case you may need to start filing twice monthly with IRD, rather than just on the 20th of the month following.

 Some contractors will give you a Special Tax Code Certificate specifying that they do not need to have tax deducted.
 Note that you still need to report the earnings of these contractors in your IRD returns.

 It’s easy to manage contractor withholding tax in FlexiTime.
 You simply enter the contractor’s details, select the WT tax code and enter the appropriate deduction rate.
 FlexiTime will automatically calculate withholding tax from each pay and include the details on your IRD returns.

 But if you want to take things a step further, you can opt for our full middle-office recruitment setup.

 Contractors record their hours online, clients approve time via email and FlexiTime uses the approved time to generate both invoices to the clients and buyer-created invoices to pay the contractors.
 Because everything is in the one system you’ve got your margin reports on hand and there is full traceability, no chance of double charging, no manual reconciliation and no errors.

 Our integration with Xero means you can automatically create draft accounts payable and accounts receivable invoices in Xero for payroll transactions and billing invoices.

 Want to find out more?
-Give us a call on 04 888 0122 or sign up for a free trial.
+Schedule a call or sign up for a free trial.